DLR-SC/corpus-annotation-graph-builder/README.md

 ### Manual cloning
-This package is in the early development stages - to use/update it, clone the repository, go to the root folder and then run:
+Clone the repository, go to the root folder and then run:

 ```
 pip install -e .